Sam Smith (footballer, born 1998): Career

-Reading
+Reading (2016–2021)

-During the summer of 2017, Smith signed his first professional contract with Reading.
-He scored his first goal for Reading in an EFL Cup tie against Millwall on 22 August 2017.
+Smith signed his first professional contract with Reading in 2016.
+He made his debut appearance during a 2–0 EFL Cup win over Gillingham on 8 August 2017, and scored his first goal for Reading in the cup's second-round tie against Millwall on 22 August.

-In February 2018, Smith signed a new contract with Reading until the summer of 2021.
+In February 2018, Smith signed a new contract with Reading until the end of the 2020–21 season.

-Bishop's Stortford (loan)

-On 26 August 2016, Smith joined Bishop's Stortford on loan until 27 November 2016.

-Oxford United (loan)
+Loan periods (2016–2021)

-At the end of July 2018, Smith joined Oxford United of League One on a season-long loan.
+On 26 August 2016, Smith joined Bishop's Stortford on a four-month loan.
+In July 2018 he joined Oxford United of League One on a season-long loan.
 He made his debut as a substitute in the first match of the league season, a 4–0 away defeat to Barnsley.
 His first start and home debut came in the following match, a 2–0 defeat to Fleetwood Town.
 He scored his first goal for Oxford in a 3–0 EFL Trophy win over Fulham Under 21s on 4 September 2018.
 His loan was ended early at the end of 2018, with Smith's record standing at 3 goals (all in the EFL Trophy) in 23 appearances in all competitions.

-Shrewsbury Town (loan)

-In January 2019, Smith joined Shrewsbury Town of League One on loan until the end of the 2018–19 Season.
+In January 2019, Smith signed for Shrewsbury Town on loan until the end of the 2018–19 season.
+He played the 2019–20 season with Cambridge United in League Two, and the first half of the 2020–21 season with Tranmere Rovers.
+After making five appearances, Smith returned to Reading before signing a loan deal with Cheltenham Town on 29 January 2021.

-Cambridge United (loan)
+Cambridge United (2021–23)

-On 2 August 2019, Smith was loaned to Cambridge United of League Two until the end of the 2019–20 Season.

-Tranmere (loan)

-On 16 October 2020, he joined Tranmere Rovers on loan until 7 January 2021.
-After making five appearances, Smith returned to Reading.

-Cheltenham Town (loan)

-On 29 January 2021, Smith joined League Two side Cheltenham Town on loan for the remainder of the 2020–21 season.